jenna-jordan/international-relations-database-extended/Documentation/Source-Dataset-Documentation.md

 The Correlates of War is a collection of datasets that track the all wars since 1816 (at least 1,000 battle deaths) and related variables.
 See their [website](http://www.correlatesofwar.org/) for more information about the project.

-For this project, I will be focusing on the 4 war datasets.
+For this project, I focused on the 4 war datasets.
 The datasets I integrated into the Correlates of War database project (available [here](https://github.com/jenna-jordan/international-relations-database)) can be integrated at a later point.

 ### Attribution & Provenance